shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 The dependencies within the equation for `M` appear to offer a lot of parallelism.
-Perhaps the most immediately obvious approach is to compute `M` in ***row-major*** order, where first we do all of row 0, and then row 1, etc. With this ordering, each row can be processed entirely in parallel, because each value `M(i, j)` only depends on three values `M(i-1, _)` from the previous row.
+Perhaps the most immediately obvious approach is to compute `M` in ***row-major*** order, where first we do all of row 0, and then all of row 1, etc. With this ordering, the values within a row can be computed entirely in parallel, because each `M(i, j)` only depends on three values `M(i-1, _)` from the previous row.

 However, there's a major problem in practice with row-major order: typical images are only at most a few thousand pixels wide, and each pixel